Toilet tank repair

 The fill valve shuts off briefly, then starts again, or water keeps trickling into the bowl.

-Start here: Check whether the flapper is sealing on the flush valve seat and whether the tank water is set below the overflow tube.
+Start here: See if the flapper is sitting flat and make sure the tank water is not running into the overflow tube.

 Toilet ghost flushes or refills randomly